 - All piping, valves, etc. for the product permeate water outlet of the Water-Gard unit must be made of PVC, PP, PEX, or corrosion-resistant stainless steel.
-Local plumbing codes must be observed and followed. - The carbon filter (if present) must be installed upstream from the WaterGard unit.
+Local plumbing codes must be observed and followed. - The carbon filter (option) must be installed upstream from the WaterGard unit.
 This is designed to remove any residual chlorine present in the feedwater stream.
-For information on pipe sizes for each unit reference the installation and/or sales drawing.
+For information on pipe sizes for each unit reference the installation and/or sales drawing. - In cases where it is not desired to fill the evaporative product's basin during startup, a section of piping can be added downstream of the WaterGard unit to send the product water to the drain, in order to startup WaterGard.